Press play to listen to Assistance is Necessary or continue reading.

-While thankful I have regained the ability to drive without much pain, I know that it could once again be taken from me.
+While I am thankful I have regained the ability to drive without much pain, I know that it could be retaken.
 Asking for a ride to a doctor’s appointment was probably the easiest.

 I felt rushed or judged when asking someone besides my husband to take me grocery shopping.
-The worst was feeling that I didn’t deserve to be driven anywhere besides the doctor’s office or grocery store.
+The worst was the feeling that I didn’t deserve to be driven anywhere besides the doctor’s office or grocery store.

 Losing any form of independence is a huge deal and needs to be addressed with patients before it becomes a reality.
-I understand doctors not wanting us to give up and to think positively, but there is a need for honest discussions about what we may lose if and when our illnesses progress.
+I understand doctors not wanting us to give up and think positively, but there is a need for honest discussions about what we may lose if and when our illnesses progress.
 I am not saying that accepting the loss of driving would have been less devastating had I been forewarned, but my husband and I could have begun discussing what we would do when the time arrived.

-I was embarrassed to admit that when extreme fatigue from my chronic illnesses struck, I struggled to watch my own kids.
+I was embarrassed to admit that I struggled to watch my own kids when extreme fatigue from my chronic illnesses struck.
 My body demanded rest, but I couldn’t give in because there was no one to watch the children.
 Even when the urge was impossible to fight, I never achieved the level of rest required because I was always worrying if my toddler had escaped my room or her playpen.

-One of the most wonderful gifts for someone who has an autoimmune disease is to have a friend or family member who is available to occasionally take the kids or come over and play with them while we give our bodies the rest they are desperate for.
+One of the most wonderful gifts for someone who has an autoimmune disease is to have a friend or family member who is available to occasionally take the kids or come over and play with them.
+At the same time, we give our bodies the rest they are desperate for.

 What could help a newly diagnosed patient?

 - Reassurance that asking for help is not the worst thing that could happen.
 Offer counseling or support group information for those struggling with asking for help.

 - A list of local cleaning and yard care services.